This Tech Hack Will Instantly Teach Your Child Their Phone Number

 - Tap ‘Passcode Options’

 - Enter the phone number you wish to teach your child.

 - Tap ‘Next’

 *NOTE: I noticed that both the iPad and iPhone kept the wheel spinning after I tapped ‘Done’.
 I checked this multiple times and it did change the passcode, even though there is no notification of successful change.
 Just test it after a few seconds by locking and unlocking your device.

 Here are some links to setting custom passcodes on other commonly used devices:

 Best of all, there’s a touch-based backup plan that she can access anywhere!
 If she’s ever scared or nervous and can’t remember the phone number, she can ask a safe adult to look at the keypad of a phone.

-Now that she's off to preschool, playdates, and sleepovers, it's crucial she know how to reach me if she needs me.
-I'm toying with the idea of a screen-free phone watch (like this), but she still seems a bit young for it.
+Now that she’s off to preschool, playdates, and sleepovers, it’s crucial she know how to reach me if she needs me.

-In the meantime, learning her phone number via a custom iPad passcode did the trick!
+Learning her phone number via a custom iPad passcode did the trick!